 Meetings with Turkish President Recep Tayyip Erdogan and his senior officials were "very productive," U.S. President Donald Trump said Wednesday after the consultations far exceeded their scheduled conclusion.

-Trump said the discussions were "wonderful" during a joint press conference that took place an hour after its original start time due to the protracted conversations.
+Trump said the discussions were "wonderful" during a press conference that took place an hour after its original start time due to the protracted conversations.

 "The U.S.-Turkish alliance can be a powerful force for security and stability, not only in the Middle East, but beyond.
 I look forward to working with you,” Trump said, referring to Erdogan.

 The U.S. president hailed Turkey as a "great NATO ally" after he and Erdogan discussed a range of topics that spanned an ongoing row over Ankara's acquisition of the Russian S-400 anti-air system, the F-35 joint strike fighter, bilateral trade and a pause in Turkey's operation in northern Syria.

 Trump said he and Erdogan have directed their senior officials to "immediately work on resolving the S-400 issue.”

 Turkey's acceptance of the S-400, Trump said, "creates some very serious challenges for us, and we are talking about it constantly."